youssefHosni/Data-Science-Portofolio/Natural_Language_processing/plagiarism-detector-web-app/README.md

-# Plagiarism Project, Machine Learning Deployment
+# Plagiarism Detector Web App
 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview